marq24/ha-tibber-pulse-local/README.md

 # Tibber Pulse LOCAL
 If you like to access the data of your Tibber Pulse directly (instead via the detour through the cloud), then there is quite a simple approach to read the data directly from the Tibber Pulse Bridge.
+Thanks to [@ProfDrYoMan](https://github.com/ProfDrYoMan) for providing the initial idea.

 ## Know Inssues
 - No Logo/Icons (Tibber) for the integration (yet)